 Everybody likes to save money, especially on taxes.
-It’s not a crime to reduce, avoid, or minimize business or personal income taxes by legitimate methods.
+It's not a crime to reduce or minimize business or personal income taxes by legitimate accounting methods.
 State and federal tax codes provide for many exceptions and deductions to reduce tax burdens.

 However, when you resort to deceptive or fraudulent tactics to save on taxes, you run the risk of sizable penalties and even jail.
-Although only a tiny fraction of returns are audited each year, it’s not worth the risk.
+Although only a tiny fraction of returns are audited each year, the penalties are not worth the risk.
 These famous tax evasion cases show just how high a price you can pay for this crime.

 Tax Evasion Hall of Fame

 From the famous to the infamous, tax evaders end up paying a high price for their crimes.